-White House To Ban Federal Funds For Clinics That Discuss Abortion With Patients
+White House Moves To Ban Federal Funds For Clinics That Refer Women For Abortions

 "These changes are long overdue as abortion is not healthcare or birth control and many women want natural healthcare choices rather than hormone-induced changes," the group's president, Kristan Hawkins, said.
 "The Trump Administration has every right to require that Title X programs focus on healthcare, not abortion, and to keep such programs aimed at helping women make a plan for a family outside of the facilities designed to making sure women don't have a family at all."

-The rule, first proposed during the Reagan era, was hit by legal challenges by Planned Parenthood and other groups and was never fully implemented.
+The rule, similar to one first proposed during the Reagan era, was hit by legal challenges from Planned Parenthood and other groups and never fully implemented.
 It was later rescinded altogether by President Bill Clinton.

-Abortion-rights groups are likely to take to the courts again in efforts to stop the proposal.
+Abortion-rights groups are likely to take to the courts again in efforts to stop the latest change, if the proposal goes forward.

 "This 'gag rule' is not only unconscionable, but it undermines medical ethics by forcing health care professionals to withhold accurate and timely medical information from patients," Dr. Jenn Conti, a fellow with Physicians for Reproductive Health, said in a statement Thursday.